sensu/sensu-docs/content/sensu-go/6.7/observability-pipeline/observe-schedule/checks.md

 Because repeat schedules for subdues are based only on the specified time of day, you may need to configure more than one repeat for multi-day subdues.

 For example, suppose that you want to subdue a check on the weekends.
-You might set a repeat that starts on Fridays at 5:00 p.m.
-PDT and ends on Mondays at 8:00 a.m.
+You might set a repeat that starts on a Friday at 5:00 p.m.
+PDT and ends on Monday at 8:00 a.m.
 PDT:

 {{< language-toggle >}}